rukmanigopalan/adlsgen1togen2migrationsamples/src/Bi-directional/README.md

 This manual will introduce [Wandisco](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation) as a recommended tool to set up bi-directional sync between Gen1 and Gen2 using the Replication feature.
 Below will be covered as part of this guide:

-  *  Live replication from Gen1 to Gen2
+  ✔️ Live migration from Gen1 to Gen2

-  *  Data Consistency Check
+  ✔️ Data Consistency Check

-  *  Application update for ADF, ADB and SQL DWH workloads
+  ✔️ Application update for ADF, ADB and SQL DWH workloads

 Considerations for using the bi-directional sync pattern:

  ✔️ Ideal for complex scenarios that involve a large number of pipelines and dependencies where a phased approach might make more  sense.

  ✔️ Migration effort is high, but it provides side-by-side support for Gen1 and Gen2.

- :bulb: **Note** : The guide will be focussing on the migration of data from ADLS Gen1 as source to ADLS Gen2 as destination using the Wandisco replication .
+ :bulb: **Note** : The guide will be focussing on the migration of data from ADLS Gen1 as source to ADLS Gen2 as destination using the Wandisco replication mechanism.

  ## Table of contents